How to Create a Food Delivery App In 2026 : A Complete Development Guide

 2.3.Visual Design

 Now, colors, fonts, and images get added to make your app visually appealing.
-The design system ensures consistency across all screens, giving you a realistic preview of the final product.
+The design system keeps screens consistent, giving you a realistic preview of the final product.

 Once wireframes and flows are approved, designers create polished screens with: